Emma Frost: Old Man Logan

-In a reality where villains have won and divided up America amongst themselves, Emma Frost marries Doctor Doom to ensure the survival of her species.
+An alternate version of Emma Frost appears on Earth-807128/Old Man Logan.
+She marries Doctor Doom to ensure the survival of her species.
 Together with Doctor Doom, they rule a sector of what once was the United States of America called Doom's Lair, the only place on Earth where mutants can live without fear of persecution.
 She sends her lover Black Bolt to save Logan and Hawkeye from a Venom-possessed Savage Land Tyrannosaurus.
 Emma uses her telepathy to make herself look young.

 During the Secret Wars storyline where this reality was remade into the Battleworld domain of the Wastelands, Old Man Logan later came across a dying Emma Frost.

 Secret Wars

-An alternate version of Emma, dubbed "Boss Frost", appears as a psychic law enforcement officer in the Mondo City region of Battleworld.
+An alternate version of Emma Frost dubbed "Boss Frost" appears as a psychic law enforcement officer in the Mondo City region of Battleworld.

 Powerless

-In a reality without superpowers or superheroes, Emma Frost appears as one of William Watts' therapy patients.
+An alternate version of Emma Frost appears in Powerless, a world without superpowers or superheroes.
+She appears as one of William Watts' therapy patients.
 She mentions having issues with her mother, as well as being upset about Scott choosing Jean over her.

 Prelude to Deadpool Corps

+An alternate version of Emma Frost appears in the Prelude to Deadpool Corps series.
 Deadpool visits a world where Emma Frost runs an orphanage for girls that includes child versions of Jean Grey and Rogue.
 Here she is pursued romantically by this world's Professor Xavier, who runs an orphanage for troubled kids.
 During a dance hosted by the two orphanages, Xavier tries but fails to win Emma's affection.

 Ruins

-In a world where "everything that can go wrong will go wrong", Emma Frost is the high priestess/manageress of the Church of the Next Generation, where she legally adopts the children of her followers and has them undergo surgery to unlock their "psychic abilities".
+An alternate version of Emma Frost appears in Ruins.
+She is the high priestess/manageress of the Church of the Next Generation, where she legally adopts the children of her followers and has them undergo surgery to unlock their "psychic abilities."

 Ultimate Marvel

-In the Ultimate Marvel series, Emma Frost is a former student, and girlfriend, of Professor Charles Xavier, in charge of the Academy of Tomorrow and secretly part of the Hellfire Club which is trying to separate the Phoenix from Jean.
-This version of Emma Frost is pacifistic, able to develop a diamond skin, non-telepathic, and until recently dressed much more conservatively than her mainstream counterpart.
+An alternate version of Emma Frost appears in the Ultimate Universe.
+She is a former student, and girlfriend, of Professor Charles Xavier, in charge of the Academy of Tomorrow and secretly part of the Hellfire Club which is trying to separate the Phoenix from Jean.
+This version of Emma Frost is pacifistic, able to develop a diamond skin, is non-telepathic, and until recently, is dressed much more conservatively than her mainstream counterpart.
 As a member of the Hellfire Club however, she has been seen wearing her traditional White Queen garb.

 Magneto has her killed in Ultimatum along with the rest of the Academy of Tomorrow except for Havok.
 Multiple Man was seen remorsefully holding her corpse.